 The New York Stock Exchange (NYSE) closes for nine holidays in 2022, and the Nasdaq Stock Market follows the same schedule.
 The exchanges' next holiday closure is on Monday, Jan.
 17, for Martin Luther King Jr. Day.

-Here is the 2021 holiday closure schedule for the NYSE and Nasdaq:
+Here is the 2022 holiday schedule for the NYSE and Nasdaq:

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.